Minimality, distality and equicontinuity for semigroup actions on compact Hausdorff spaces: Distality of points by product almost periodicity

 \begin{cor} If $(T,X)$ is a point-distal surjective semiflow, then $(T,X)$ satisfies the Bronstein condition. \end{cor}

 \begin{proof} Since $(T,X)$ is surjective point-distal, then by Lemma~\ref{lem1.8} it follows that the distal points are dense in $X$.
-Then by Theorem~\ref{thm5.1}, for all distal point $x\in X$ and every $y\in X$, $(x,y)$ is almost periodic for $(T,X\times X)$.
+Then by Theorem~\ref{thm5.1}, for all distal point $x\in X$ and every $y\in X$, $(x,y)$ is a.p. for $(T,X\times X)$.
 This proves Corollary~\ref{cor5.3}. \end{proof}

 If $(T,X)$ is invertible point-distal with $T$ an amenable semigroup, then we shall show later on that its reflection $(X,T)$ is point-distal (cf.~Proposition~\ref{prop6.20}).
 Here, based on Theorem~\ref{thm5.1}, we can first prove that $(\langle T\rangle,X)$ is point-distal.